 The IRS Ruling also holds that the consummation of the transactions contemplated by the Spin-Off Merger Agreement and the consummation of the Raytheon Merger will not adversely affect the tax-free status of the EDS Split-Off.
 We sometimes refer in this document to this component of the IRS Ruling as the "IRS Supplemental Ruling."
-As described below under "Description of the Hughes Transactions--GM Spin-Off Merger Agreement," the absence of any notification from the IRS that the IRS Supplemental Ruling has been withdrawn, invalidated or modified is a condition to GM's obligation to consummate the GM Spin-Off Merger has been satisfied.
+As described below under "Description of the Hughes Transactions--GM Spin-Off Merger Agreement," the absence of any notification from the IRS that the IRS Supplemental Ruling has been withdrawn, invalidated or modified is a condition to GM's obligation to consummate the GM Spin-Off Merger.
+As of the date of this document, this condition to the GM Spin-Off Merger has been satisfied.